tracyitbird/TTDM/README.md

 evaluate our model.
 The two datasets are in /input folder of our project.You can divide the training set  and test set using the ratio you want to use.
-You can download the data on google drive,the link is
+You can download the data on google drive and put them in input folder,the link is
 ```
 https://drive.google.com/open?id=1BpV_ADF2uxbupAiULEu-aHO5s-FvlWt_
 ```